 What is Ujjayi Pranayama?

-Ujjayi Pranayama is about achieving freedom from all kinds of bondages at a deeper spiritual level.
-There is an expansion in the belly and chest in the ujjayi breath.
-This breathing technique boosts your confidence and has the potential to make you feel like you have won a war and are a victorious warrior.
+Therefore ujjayi Pranayama is about achieving freedom from all kinds of bondages at a deeper spiritual level.
+However, there is an expansion in the belly and chest in the ujjayi breath.
+So this breathing technique boosts your confidence and has the potential to make you feel like you have won a war and are a victorious warrior.
 It is the reason it’s referred to as the breath of victory.
 The word ‘victory’ also implies that you have gained mastery.

 In Yoga, Ujjayi breathing is synonymous with ‘the ocean breath.’
 As air enters the throat, it resembles the sounds of ocean waves.
 This technique builds heat in the body and relaxes the mind.
-This kind of breathing is suitable for all age groups, from beginners to advanced practitioners.
+This breathing is suitable for all ages, from beginners to advanced practitioners.
 It deepens, enhances, and empowers hatha yoga practices.